troppens/mylab-vagrant/README.md

 |-----------|-------------|
 | [`vagrant`](vagrant) | Files to manage VMs using Vagrant |
 | [`config`](config)   | Configuration files used by all VMs |

+## Provisioning

+Virtual Machines will be provisioned with the plain operating system which is pinned in the [`Vagrantfile`](vagrant/Vagrantfile) and customized as specified in the node configuration file ([nodes.xml](config/nodes.xml.smp)).

+The further configuration of the operating system will be done via Ansible.
+The node `origin` is the Ansible control node for the whole `mylab` environment.

+### Node `Origin`

+The node `Origin` is the control station for the whole `mylab` environment.
+It keeps the Ansible playbooks and configuration to configure the operating system and the applications on all other nodes.